 – A closed marketplace where you can join trading by being ‘invited’ by the network.

-– A good way to take out the middle-man which in this case are ad networks.
+– An excellent way to take out the middleman, which in this case is ad networks.

 An auction usually takes place, but the terms of the deal are pre-negotiated, creating a more manual environment than regular RTB.

 Real-Time Bidding is just one niche of the programmatic advertising ecosystem.
-It’s a granular buying method where you buy in real-time the ad impressions you deem as valuable instead of buying non-relevant users.
+It’s a granular buying method where you buy the ad impressions you deem valuable in real-time instead of buying non-relevant users.

-But for the programmatic advertising ecosystem to work, it requires a few other components to be available.
+But for the programmatic advertising ecosystem to work, a few other components must be available.

-On the advertiser’s side, we have what’s called DSPs, which are connected to DMP or data management platform.
-Suppliers or publishers use what’s called a supply-side-platform that is effective in distributing the publisher’s inventory to the different ad exchanges.
+We have DSPs connected to DMP or data management platforms on the advertiser’s side.
+Suppliers or publishers use a supply-side platform that effectively distributes the publisher’s inventory to the different ad exchanges.

 An Ad Exchange is where publishers trade with advertisers and close on a price to monetize their ads.
-Consider it similar to the stock market, where instead of shares, digital ad display impressions are being auctioned off.
+Consider it similar to the stock market, where digital ad display impressions are being auctioned off instead of shares.
 Most ad exchanges utilize RTB to do their auctions in real-time, maximizing gain for their publishers.

-The ad exchanges are located well in the heart of the programmatic ecosystem and are connected to both the demand-side-platforms and the supply-side platforms for the publisher’s side.
+The ad exchanges are located well in the heart of the programmatic ecosystem and are connected to both the demand-side and supply-side platforms for the publisher’s side.

-An ad network is a platform that’s basically a collection of publisher’s websites, it offers inventory for advertisers coming solely from these sites.
-An ad exchange, on the other hand, is where advertisers can buy ad space from various advertising networks.
+An ad network is a platform that’s a collection of publisher’s websites; it offers inventory for advertisers coming solely from these sites.
+On the other hand, an ad exchange is where advertisers can buy ad space from various advertising networks.

-One makes the other, an ad exchange, simply put, is a technological connection of several ad networks.
-Perhaps the exchange is best with a certain type of client verticals or type of ad format, but you can buy the same traffic by dealing directly with the ad networks.
-Usually, publishers use ad exchanges to ‘dump’ their unsold inventory hoping it will raise their bottom line slightly.
+One makes the other; an ad exchange is a technological connection between several ad networks.
+Perhaps the business is best with a specific type of client verticals or ad format, but you can buy the same traffic by dealing directly with the ad networks.
+Usually, publishers use ad exchanges to ‘dump’ their unsold inventory, hoping it will raise their bottom line slightly.
 Ad exchange became much more relevant in past years due to the rapid growth of the programmatic advertising space.